Dcalligy/Website-Challenge/README.md

 # Website-Challenge
-Need to edit:
+Need to add:
-- Text content
-- Testimonials
+- Content from client
-- Add better images
+- Link contact form to clients website.